 As a business person, it would be great if you could deduct 100 percent of all of your business meals and entertainment expenses from your taxes.
 Unfortunately, the full 100-percent deduction is rarely applicable.
-This guide explains both the general rules for deducting food, beverage and entertainment expenses on Canadian income tax and those special situations where a 100 percent deduction can be claimed.
+There are general rules for deducting food, beverage and entertainment expenses on Canadian income tax, and some special situations where a 100-percent deduction can be claimed.

 When Can You Claim Entertainment and Meal Expenses?

 What Is the 50-Percent Rule?

 "The maximum amount you can claim for food, beverages, and entertainment expenses is 50% of the least of the following amounts: the amount incurred for these expenses, an amount that is reasonable in the circumstances, whichever is less" according to the Canada Revenue Agency (CRA).

 This 50-percent limit applies even when the amounts spent on food, beverages or entertainment are:

-And while this article deals with food and entertainment expenses as they apply to business people and professionals, the 50 percent limit also applies to the food and entertainment expenses of employees, such as the expenses of commission salespersons and the traveling expenses of employees ordinarily required to work away from the employer’s place of business.
+While this information deals with food and entertainment expenses as they apply to business people and professionals, the 50-percent limit also applies to the food and entertainment expenses of employees, such as the expenses of commissioned salespersons and the traveling expenses of employees ordinarily required to work away from their employer’s place of business.